redrambles/skillcrush-starter-2/wp-content/plugins/wordpress-popular-posts/readme.txt

 * Flame graphic by freevector/Vecteezy.com.

 == Upgrade Notice ==
-= 4.0.9 =
+= 4.0.11 =
-If you're using a caching plugin, flush its cache before upgrading to this version.
+If you're using a caching plugin, flushing its cache after upgrading to this version is highly recommended.